 Below, we’ve outlined the step-by-step process that you’ll need to follow to winterize your teardrop trailer water system.

 What You'll Need

-- RV & Marine specific non-toxic antifreeze (we used Super Tech, found it from Walmart for ~$2/gallon)
+- 2 gallons of RV & Marine specific non-toxic antifreeze (we used Super Tech, found it at Walmart for ~$2/gallon)

 - Large Funnel

 - Hand-crank for leveling jack (this came with your Escapod)